decodeless/mappedfile/README.md

 # decodeless_mappedfile

-[`decodeless`](https://github.com/decodeless) (previously no-decode) is a collection of utility libraries for conveniently reading and writing files via memory mapping.
+[`decodeless`](https://github.com/decodeless) is a collection of utility libraries for conveniently reading and writing files via memory mapping.
 Components can be used individually or combined.

-`decodeless_mappedfile` is a small cross platform file mapping abstraction that supports reserving virtual address space and growing a file mapping into it for an exciting new way to write binary files.
-Also includes convenient read-only and writable file mapping objects.
+`decodeless_mappedfile` is a small cross platform file mapping abstraction.
+It provides simple objects to read and write to existing files.
+However, the more interesting feature is a resizable mapped file.
+It works by reserving some virtual address space and growing a file mapping into it for a really convenient and fast way to write binary files.

 [decodeless_writer](https://github.com/decodeless/writer) conbines this and [decodeless_allocator](https://github.com/decodeless/allocator) to conveniently